© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llechryd Bridge is a scheduled monument protected by Cadw under reference CD002.
 View the official record →

-Llechryd Bridge is a masonry arch bridge crossing the River Teifi in Ceredigion, Wales, constructed during the eighteenth century.
+Llechryd Bridge is a stone arch bridge crossing the River Teifi in Ceredigion, Wales, dating from the eighteenth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD002.

 Llechryd Bridge dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llechryd Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD002.